 Sports-related concussions (SRC) are a growing public health concern.
-According to the Centers for Disease Control and Prevention (CDC), 1.7 million Americans suffer from a Traumatic Brain Injury (TBI) each year, and three-quarters of these are classified as concussions or “mild” head injury.
+According to the Centers for Disease Control and Prevention (CDC), 1.5 million Americans suffer from a Traumatic Brain Injury (TBI) each year, and three-quarters of these are classified as concussions or “mild” head injury.
 But the side-effects of a concussion can be anything but mild.
 A single incident can result in weeks of recovery, missed obligations, lingering headaches and even migraine, brain fog, and dizziness.
-The cumulative effect of multiple concussions are even more profound, and can lead to increased risk of neurodegenerative health problems later in life.
+The cumulative effect of multiple concussions is even more profound and can lead to an increased risk of neurodegenerative health problems later in life.

 While getting back in the game and “shaking it off” may be appropriate in certain situations, anyone who suffers a blow to the head during practice or a game should immediately stop playing, particularly young, active children whose brains are not yet fully developed and therefore more susceptible to injury.
 Downplaying the incident or ignoring it, particularly in the minutes just after it occurs, could result in longer recovery as this study in Pediatrics concluded: “SRC recovery time may be reduced if athletes are removed from participation.
 Immediate removal from play is the first step in mitigating prolonged SRC recovery . . . “